 Unless you disable this feature, whenever someone submits a subscribe form on your site, you’ll get a notification about the submission.

-If you use smart tags, you can also send a notification to the user when they subscribe, letting them know you received it and will be in contact shortly.
+If you use Smart Tags, you can also send a notification to the user when they subscribe, letting them know you received it and they are now subscribed to your email list.
 This assures site visitors their form has gone through properly.

 For help with this step, check out our documentation on how to set up form notifications in WordPress.